Wanderers-Of-The-Rift/wotr-docs/src/builds/tutorial.md

 ### Saving
 To save your created structure, locate the structure block for saving.
 For rooms, they are the inner structure block.
 For POIs, they are the top structure block.
 Make sure you use the correct naming convention, as written in rules.
+To save, press the right "SAVE" button.
 `2 pictures missing`

 To allow the mod to use your structure, copy-paste the structure name into the Builders Sheet in the correct location (Room and POI